 Goal 3: To see how well you can estimate distance.

-The results are interesting (see here) and show that an almost-collimated beam is needed for long range visibility, and for good close range visibility you need a large illuminated surface, and no bright point source!
+The results are interesting (see here) and show that a tight beam is needed for long range visibility, and for good close range visibility you need a large illuminated surface, and no bright point source!

 Any taillamp in which the LED directly or via simplistic optics that don't distribute the light onto a larger re-emitting surface, shines to the rear.
 So, visible point sources, as these are always bad.
 Recent examples of more upmarket and yet probably bad (judging from product images) taillamps are the "LS 820 duo flat signal", "LS 613 duo flat", "813 trio flat", Axa Slim steady, B&M Toplight View plus.
 Sometimes I will decide to test a taillamp despite the impression from manufacturer images of poor optics.
 In any event, from 2014 on, if I find out that the optics are worthless (i.e. has an annoying point source), then I will not make beamshots of that particular taillamp as it's just not worth wasting my time on such taillamps...
 Of course a full review for such lamps is also out of the question.